Rabhilash2004/Machine-Learning-Based-Disease-Pest-Identification/README.md

 This project was financially supported by the college management with a grant of ₹44,000 and further funded by JNNCE NewGen IEDC with an additional ₹10,000 for server deployment and related infrastructure support.

 As this is a funded academic project, the source code cannot be made publicly available.
 Only result images and application outputs are shared in this repository.

+Note: The images uploaded in this repository are screenshots taken from the developed Android application.
+As a result, the image quality and resolution may appear lower than the original captured images.